katiem0/templatabot/README.md

-# TemplateBot
+# TemplataBot

 A GitHub App that listens for changes on template repositories and propagates those changes to repositories that use the templates.

 ## How It Works

-1. TemplateBot tracks which repositories were created from template repositories using GitHub repository topics.
+1. TemplataBot tracks which repositories were created from template repositories using a GitHub repository custom property (default: `template-repo`).
-2. When changes are pushed to a template repository, TemplateBot identifies all repositories using that template.
+2. When changes are pushed to the default branch of a template repository, TemplataBot identifies all repositories in the same organization that have this custom property set to the template's name.
-3. For each repository using the template, TemplateBot:
+3. For each repository using the template, TemplataBot:
    - Creates a new branch
    - Applies the template changes to that branch
    - Opens a Pull Request for review

 ## Features

-- Automatically detects when repositories are created from templates
+- Automatically detects when repositories are created from templates (and can register them if the custom property is defined in the organization).
-- Tracks template-repository relationships using GitHub repository topics
+- Tracks template-repository relationships using GitHub repository custom properties.
-- Propagates changes from templates to derived repositories
+- Propagates changes from templates to derived repositories.
 - Creates PRs for review rather than direct commits
 - Handles multiple repositories derived from the same template